Skip to main content

 Examination and Material Selection

 Clinical exam, imaging when indicated, and discussion of which material best fits your case.
-E.max is appropriate for many front-tooth and premolar applications; zirconia is often preferred for back teeth.
+E.max is well-suited for back teeth, bruxism cases, and high-stress positions; modern high-translucency multilayered zirconia is often preferred for front teeth and visible aesthetic restorations.

 2